 Mineralwells is a very small town located in the state of West Virginia.
 With a population of 1,805 people and just one neighborhood, Mineralwells is the 115th largest community in West Virginia.

 Unlike some towns, Mineralwells isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Mineralwells are a mix of both white- and blue-collar jobs.
-Overall, Mineralwells is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Mineralwells who work in office and administrative support (19.23%), teaching (11.75%), and healthcare (9.08%).
+Overall, Mineralwells is a town of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Mineralwells who work in office and administrative support (13.59%), food service (12.53%), and healthcare suport services (8.39%).

-Telecommuters are a relatively large percentage of the workforce: 10.50% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Mineralwells telecommute to their jobs.
+Overall, about 8.92% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Mineralwells is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Mineralwells in 2022 was $28,971, which is upper middle income relative to West Virginia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $115,884 for a family of four.
+The per capita income in Mineralwells in 2022 was $32,174, which is upper middle income relative to West Virginia, and middle income relative to the rest of the US.
+This equates to an annual income of $128,696 for a family of four.
 However, Mineralwells contains both very wealthy and poor people as well.

 The people who call Mineralwells home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mineralwells residents report their race to be White, followed by Native American.
-Important ancestries of people in Mineralwells include Irish, German, English, European, and Czech.
+Important ancestries of people in Mineralwells include Irish, German, English, Italian, and European.

 The most common language spoken in Mineralwells is English.
 Other important languages spoken here include Spanish and African languages.

 The neighbors in the neighborhood in Mineralwells are middle-income, making it a moderate income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 41.6% of the neighborhoods in America.
-In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 40.3% of the neighborhoods in America.
+With 13.2% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 57.4% of U.S. neighborhoods.

 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.